KatKho/KatKho/README.md

 ## 🎮 Gaming & AI

 Ever since I can recall, video games have been my escape, my passion, and my window to countless worlds.
 This love for gaming aligns perfectly with my fascination for AI.
 I believe that the future of gaming will be significantly influenced by advancements in AI, and I aspire to be a part of this evolution.
-With projects like "Lorecraft," where I've melded character creation with GPT-3 and AI imaging, I'm steadily working towards this goal.

 ## 📈 Continuous Growth